 From there, we examine basic risk archetypes you will encounter on the software project, to build up a Taxonomy of Software Risk, and look at which specific tools you can use to mitigate each kind of risk.

-Then, we look at diﬀerent software practices, and how they manage various risks.
-Beyond this we examine the question: how can a Risk-First approach inform the use of this practice?
+Then, we look at different software practices, and how they manage various risks.
+Beyond this, we examine the question: how can a Risk-First approach inform the use of this practice?

 For example: